SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 * [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ): A polyglot microservices-based sample app showing inter-operability between Java and .NET on Cloud Foundry.
 It is secured with OAuth2 Security Services and using Spring Cloud Services.

 The source code for this provider can be found [here](https://github.com/SteeltoeOSS/Configuration).

+>Important: The `Pivotal.Extensions.Configuration.ConfigServer*` packages have been deprecated in Steeltoe 2.2 and will be removed in a future release.
+All functionality provided in those packages has been pushed into the corresponding `Steeltoe.Extensions.Configuration.ConfigServer*` packages.

 ## 2.1 Quick Start